young-geng/EasyLM/README.md

-# JaxLM
+# EasyLM
-Large language model training in JAX with cloud TPU pod support
+Easy to use large language models in JAX/Flax with PJIT support on cloud TPU pods.